-Written by Vladimir Tikhomandritskiy — Founder & Director, Windows Republic · 10+ years in uPVC glazing · MBAV Member
+Written by Vladimir Tikhomandritskiy, Founder & Director at Windows Republic · 10+ years in uPVC glazing · MBAV Member ·

-Triple glazed windows — also known as triple pane windows — use three panes of toughened glass separated by two sealed cavities, each filled with argon gas.
-Argon is an inert gas approximately 33% less conductive than air.
-Combined with Low-E (low-emissivity) coatings on the internal glass surfaces, this construction creates an exceptionally effective thermal barrier.
-If you're searching for the best triple glazed windows in Melbourne, understanding this technology is the first step to choosing the right supplier near you.
+Triple glazed windows, also called triple pane windows, use three panes of toughened glass separated by two sealed cavities, each filled with argon gas.
+Argon is an inert gas about 33% less conductive than air.
+Low-E (low-emissivity) coatings on the inner glass surfaces reflect heat back into the room.
+Together, they form a highly effective thermal barrier.

-Our triple glazed units feature a 36 mm IGU profile (4-12-4-12-4 mm) housed in multi-chambered uPVC frames.
-The result is a whole-window U-value of 1.0 W/m²K — meaning virtually no heat transfers through the window in either direction.
-For context, the Australian Government's YourHome glazing guide explains how U-values directly impact heating and cooling loads in residential buildings.
+Windows Republic's triple glazed units use a 36 mm IGU (4-12-4-12-4 mm) set into multi-chambered uPVC frames.
+This gives a whole-window U-value of 1.2–1.4 W/m²K, so very little heat passes through the window in either direction.
+For context, the Australian Government's YourHome glazing guide explains how U-values affect a home's heating and cooling loads.

 Each glazing type serves a different purpose.
 Here is how the three most common configurations compare across key performance metrics.